-- They must put the interests of creditors above their own interests. - They operate independently and in line with insolvency law. - There is no official code of ethical standards for IPs.
+- They must put the interests of creditors above their own interests. - They operate independently and in line with insolvency law. - An official code of ethical standards for IPs is issued by the Ministry of Justice.

 2.10.
 Time for lodging creditors' claims and consequences of failure